corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 #### Optional v.
 Null

-This is where we hit another point of discrepancy between how dotnet represents values, and how there are represented in JSON.
-Once again, it is around the distinction between a value, a value which is `null`, and an undefined value.
+If you look again at the definition of the `Create()` methods we have been using, you may spot another point of friction.
+Once again, it centres on the distinction between a value, a value which is `null`, and an undefined value.

 When we pass (dotnet) `null` as the value for an optional parameter to one of our `Create()` methods, we are saying *do not set a value for the property*.